minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-crocheted-baskets.md

 First I rolled the sides of the bigger basket down, opened it wide and then I put a couple of kibble inside for Miki to search.
 Each time we played with the basket, I made it taller and taller until I finally gave the basket to Miki without rolling the sides down at all.

 You can make all of these games harder if you put some soft of round obstacles in the baskets with the treats.
-I've used some crocheted [corals](/en/brain-games/corals/) and tennisballs as obstacles.
+I've used some crocheted [corals](/en/brain-games/corals/) and tennis balls as obstacles.

-All these games were easy for Miki and it took him only from secons to under a minute to get the kibble out each time.
+All these games were easy for Miki and it took him only from seconds to under a minute to get the kibble out each time.

 ###### Game 1: Starting easy...